CarminLiu/ORB_SLAM2_aruco/README.md

 5. Modify a lot in class Optimizer, class Map, class Initializer.
 6. Modify a little in class frame, class MapPoint, class MapDrawer, class Keyframe.
 7. Add file InitKeyFrame.h, SystemSetting.h to save the map.
-8. Add Aruco in the Thirdparty file.
+8. Add Aruco in the Thirdparty folder.

 ### Run